-"Recent Progress in Paleopathology of Asia" Session in 2018 IPPA Congress
+[Session Chair and Presentation] "Recent Progress in Paleopathology of Asia" (Panel S34) in 2018 IPPA Congress

-We politely ask you to join in our session proposal for upcoming 2018 IPPA congress.
-We already had our own paleopathology session in previous 2014 IPPA meeting (“Recent Progress in Paleopathology of Asia” session).
-This session is the update of the studies after then on.
-Please send your abstract to us if you hope to join in our session.
+We will open our session in upcoming 2018 Indopacific Prehistory Association (IPPA) congress.
+We already had our paleopathology session in previous 2014 IPPA meeting (“Recent Progress in Paleopathology of Asia” session).
+This session is the update of our paleopathological studies in Asia Pacific region.

 The Indopacipic Prehistory Association Congress will open on Sunday 23 September and sessions will run on Monday 24, Tuesday 25, Thursday 27 and Friday 28 September, 2018.
 The venue is Hue, the famous medieval capital city of Vietnam.